Professionals owe a duty of care to their clients; however, this standard is not always met, often resulting in financial loss.

 How long do I have to claim?

-However, this period may be extended if your date of knowledge was later, in which case the limitation period will run for three years from the date of your knowledge of the negligence; there is an overall longstop date of 15 years, which cannot be extended.
+The limitation date is the date before which a claim can be made.
+For professional negligence claims, the limitation date is six years from the date of negligence.
+However, this date may be extended if your date of knowledge of the losses arising from the negligence was later, in which case the limitation date will be three years from your date of knowledge of the negligence; there is an overall longstop date of 15 years.

 What is the process for claiming and how long does it take?